slang-group/iloominate/README.md

 ## Licensing

-Homer will be open source (MIT license) and be built with several other open source libraries.
+iLoominate will be open source (MIT license) and be built with several other open source libraries.